Avelina9X/ReRoPE/README.md

 <div style="text-align:center" align=center><br><img src="assets/rope-vs-rerope-head.png" width=40%></div><br>

 Why does this work better?
-For vanillar RoPE when the LM head sits on 'unseen' positions during extrapolation we get a perplexity explosion because the rotations used for the both the queries and keys were never seen during training.
+For vanilla RoPE when the LM head sits on 'unseen' positions during extrapolation we get a perplexity explosion because the rotations used for the both the queries and keys were never seen during training.
 But with ReRoPE the these unseen rotations are pushed as far away from the LM head as possible.
-ReRoPE still suffers from increased perplexity when extrapolating, but the degredation is more graceful than for vanilla RoPE.
+ReRoPE still suffers from increased perplexity when extrapolating, but the degradation is more graceful than for vanilla RoPE.

 In the graph below we compare two Transformer-XL style models on the [GovReport test set](https://github.com/tau-nlp/scrolls).
 We additionally run tests using [NTK Aware Scaling](https://reddit.com/r/LocalLLaMA/comments/14lz7j5/ntkaware_scaled_rope_allows_llama_models_to_have/) with `alpha=2` and `alpha=4` to observe the context window extension behaviours.
 Across all tests we observe ReRoPE suffers less when the context window is extended beyong the 'safe range.'